sph-mn/sph-lib/readme.md

 ./exe/install --help
 ```

-or copy or symlink all files modules/* into a directory in guiles load path

 ## extended
-if you intend to use (sph process create) also call the following before install:
+if you intend to use (sph process create), also call the following before install:
 ```
 ./exe/compile-c
 ```

+then ensure that temp/libguile-sph-lib.so is installed in the shared library directory, for example at /usr/lib/libguile-sph-lib.so

-this is necessary because guile does not come with a generic process creation procedure and it seems that can not be adequately implemented in scheme
+the extension exists because guile does not come with a generic process creation procedure and it seems that it can not be adequately implemented in scheme

 ## install destinations
 * /usr/share/guile/site/sph/